Given all the things that can go wrong as a tree grows from a seed to a 30-metre giant, it’s incredible so many survive.

 How many trees can I expect to plant in a day and look after for the next 18 months?
 Remember planting is the easy bit – ensuring they survive takes time and effort.

-A reasonably fit person planting into spot sprayed pasture using a sharp planting spade on not too steep country should be able to plant 400-450 pines per day.
+A reasonably fit person planting into spot sprayed pasture using a sharp planting spade on country that is not too steep should be able to plant 400-450 pines per day.
 For other species, or if your planting situation is more difficult, reduce this number.

 It’s better to plant all your trees and have some time left over, than to order too many.

 - Check seedling quality before leaving the nursery – ensure that there are plenty of roots and they are moist.